devpi/devpi/doc/devguide/hooks.rst

     # uploads to the pypi mirror.

-- Both hooks are called within a read-transaction pointing at the serial where the change occured.
+- Both hooks are called within a read-transaction pointing at the serial where the change occurred.
 This means that hooks may read values but they cannot write values.

 - hook subscribers are called after a transaction has finally